emintz/ArduinoLib/RTOSAid/README.md

 * Volatile fields

-Explanation of C++ and its many features requires hundreds of pages, and is beyond the scope of this document.
+Explanation of C++ and its many features requires hundreds of pages, and is far beyond the scope of this document.
 In view of the many first-rate C++-related resources already available, any such effort would be redundant.
 The library does, however, provide extensive examples which we hope you find informative.